Joy has dreamt of being an ideal wife, friend, and mother since she was 13. Relationships are tops, including those with children.

-I know from experience that intriguing a man with good food is not hard.
 Arm your daughter with a few good cookbooks or a favorite recipe collection, and make sure she has the wherewithal to use them.

 Consider kitchen appliances and gadgets, including specialty categories like cake decorating or cheese making, according to her experience and inclinations.

 Select some beautiful serving pieces such as she is unlikely to get for herself.

 Consider culinary traditions in your home, or that of her spouse’s family, and go beyond the obvious.
 For example, I know of a family that hands down the same sourdough starter from one generation to the next.
 And please don’t leave your daughter without excellent spices and herbs from a retailer who specializes in this field.
 Alternatively, provide her with healthy, attractively potted herbs, ready for her windowsill.

 Traditionally, items for the linen closet are a must.
 But your daughter is likely to receive more bath towels by the time she reaches college age than she will need in a lifetime.
 Ditto kitchen towels at her bridal shower--supposing she has a hubby in mind.
 Therefore, a crazy quilt from a great-grandmother may be a better choice than a dozen tea towels.
 Or, a quality set of bed sheets or a comforter may trump the quilt, if all she can afford are garage-sale specials.